YOUR DECISIONS AFFECT

 Katharina Engel

 My analyst found it forty-eight hours ago.
-I've already notified BaFin directly.
-That's why this is on the agenda this morning — I'm not here to ask permission, I'm here to brief you on what I've done and what comes next.
+I've already notified BaFin.
+I'm not asking permission, I'm briefing you on what I've done and what comes next.

 Hildegard Fuchs

-This firm has 1,200 people and EUR 14 billion in assets.
-I understand why you moved quickly.
-But the board needs to understand how a hundred and thirty dependencies became forty-seven on paper — and whether this is the only register we should be worried about.
+1,200 people, EUR 14 billion in assets.
+I understand why you moved fast.
+But the board needs to understand how a hundred and thirty dependencies became forty-seven on paper, and whether this is the only register we should be worried about.

 Thursday, 9:00 AM